 1800 calories per day x 0.35 (percentage of calories from protein) = 630 calories/4 (the number of calories per gram of protein) = 157.5 grams of protein

 1800 calories per day x 0.25 (percentage of calories from carbs) = 450 calories/9 (the number of calories per gram of fat) = 50 grams of fat

-For a meal plan diet weight loss success eating plan the above person will have to make sure to keep their macros below 202.5 g of carbs, 157.5 g of protein, and 50 g of fat everyday.
+To make it happen, you will have to keep your macros below 202.5 g of carbs, 157.5 g of protein, and 50 g of fat every day.

-Again, if this all this maths doesn’t make sense to you, using an online macro diet plan calculator can help you determine these numbers without having to sit down and do them yourself.
-A macro diet plan calculator is also good as it helps you log and keep track of your meals everyday.
+Again, if this maths don’t make sense to you, using an online macro diet plan calculator can help you determine these numbers without sitting down and doing them yourself.
+A macro diet plan calculator is also useful as it enables you to log and keep track of your meals every day.

 If you wish to cinch your waist, tone up your bat wings, blast away the muffin top – our fitness app was created to cater to all your needs!
 BetterMe won’t give excess weight a chance!